otaotaotao/UniversalPlaylist/uniplay_spec_en.md

 ## 0. Motivation & Philosophy

-**Hand a Spotify playlist to someone using Apple Music, with as little friction as possible.** That's the baseline goal.
+**Hand a playlist to someone using Apple Music, with as little friction as possible.** That's the baseline goal.

 But this isn't meant to be just another format-conversion tool.
 What's actually in mind:

 - **Music-sharing that feels like a diary entry.** Not a permanent collection that piles up in someone's library, but something that flows through, gets listened to, and passes on.
 It shouldn't clutter the recipient's Apple Music library.
 - **A postcard-like feeling of sharing.** Not a cross-platform "sync" or "migration," but something as light and personal as sending a letter or a postcard.
 - That's why the design language leans on stationery, wax seals, and a "P.S." tone — this isn't decoration, it's the philosophy expressed visually.
+- **Addendum (a realization):** there's a pull toward adding a short comment to each track.
+This might not be just a feature request — it could be putting words to something more foundational: underneath the act of handing over a playlist, there may be a desire to **play at being an intimate, personal radio broadcaster.** Being able to leave a small note per track — why this one, how it should land — the way a DJ says a word or two between songs, might get closer to what this project is actually about.

 This philosophy should also be the yardstick for evaluating future features (auto playlist generation, other platform support, etc.).
 Any feature that's "convenient but makes things pile up permanently in the library" deserves a second look against this principle before it's added.